 - Debug info paths

-Click this button to select a path with a browser rather than typing in the actual path directly.
+Click this button to select an path with a browser rather than typing in the actual path directly.

 - Apply Changes

-Modify the selected entry using the entered changes.
+Modify the selected entry using the changes entered.

 - Insert as New Entry

 Adds the new path to the source path replacement list.

 You can search for text in the active window by using the Find dialog box.
 The active window is surrounded by a thin black frame.
 Click Find on the Search menu to open the Find dialog box.